-Carol Sauvion, Executive Director & Director
+Carol Sauvion, Executive Director, Executive Producer, Director

 Carol is the creator, Executive Producer and Director of Craft in America, the documentary series celebrating American craft and the artists who bring it to life.
 She is also the Executive Director of the Craft in America non-profit organization whose mission is to promote and advance original handcrafted work through educational programs in all media.
 Craft is Sauvion’s lifelong passion.
 For the past thirty years she has been the director of Freehand, her Los Angeles gallery specializing in functional craft.